khuynhtroc/tkdc.vn/_posts/cats/2020-10-12-how-to-know-the-age-of-a-kitten.md

 ![Tell-How-Old-a-Kitten-Is-Step-13]({{ site.url }}/assets/images/blog/cats/how-to-know-the-age-of-a-kitten/v4-728px-Tell-How-Old-a-Kitten-Is-Step-13-Version-2.jpg.webp)

 ### 3.3.
 Define the "teenage" stage.

 Cats 7 months or older are considered teenagers, and they will both grow in size and become more sexually mature.
 Note that females of this age can become pregnant if they are not spayed.
-With sexual maturity, cats also become more aggressiv
+With sexual maturity, cats also become more aggressive:
 - Cats begin to challenge other cats for dominance at around 6 months of age.
 Young cats are more likely to bite than young and adult cats.
 - Bites are common in young cats, so be careful with cats in this age group.